luyaohan1001/imx6ull-embedded/bare-metal/01-led-assembly/README.md

-# Assembly Program to turn on LED on IMX6ULL Processor.
+# Assembly code for turnning on LED on IMX6ULL Processor.
 	- To compile

 	$ make